 Automotive brands are also integrating their physical dealerships into their omnichannel strategies.
 A large manufacturer of commercial trucks, introduced an online truck configurator in its dealerships to allow customers to virtually design, build and customize the exterior and interior of their ideal truck.
 As a customer makes changes to their trucks, a 3D rotatable model updates along with the associated pricing information.

-Thanks to a cloud-based single source of truth, Digital Asset Management and Digital eXperience Management are strategically placed to support companies across all sales channels.
+Thanks to a cloud-based single source of truth, Digital Asset Management and Media Delivery and Digital Experience are strategically placed to support companies across all sales channels.
 By centralizing a wide variety of validated content, from photos and videos to 360 and 3D images, you can count on DAM to orchestrate your omnichannel marketing, to offer consistent and personalized experiences and get closer to your omnichannel customers.